 - Shopping: small shops clustered around the station, plus some larger stores further out.

-- Neighbourhood: A quiet suburb with easy access to Berlin.
+- Neighborhood: A quiet suburb with easy access to Berlin.

 Once home to the world’s first radio station, Nauen is now a quiet satellite in Berlin’s orbit.
 The old town is said to be one of the most beautiful in Brandenburg, and signs of progress show in the wind turbines scattered around the town’s edge.
 With larger gardens and quiet streets, it’s a popular choice for families.